Municue

 AI-generated summaries.
 Click to expand for original text.

-#1Approval of the minutes from the Economic Development Committee meeting held on November 3, 2025.
+#1Approval of the minutes from the November 3, 2025 Economic Development Committee meeting.

 BRIEFING ITEMS and ACTION ITEMS

-#BA briefing and feedback session on the proposed redevelopment of City Hall, led by Assistant City Manager Robin Bentley.
+#BA discussion and feedback session on the proposed redevelopment of City Hall, led by Assistant City Manager Robin Bentley.

 BRIEFING MEMOS and ACTION ITEMS

-#CBriefing on an upcoming agenda item for the city's acquisition of approximately 36,685 square feet of commercially improved land at 2222 Sylvan Avenue to support the relocation and redevelopment of Fire Station No. 45 within the Fort Worth Avenue TIF District.
+#CBriefing on the upcoming acquisition of approximately 0.842 acres at 2222 Sylvan Avenue to support the Fire Station No. 45 relocation and redevelopment project, in connection with the Fort Worth Avenue TIF District Project Plan and Reinvestment Zone Financing Plan.

-#DUpcoming agenda item to authorize a substantial amendment to the FY 2025-26 Action Plan, reprogramming up to $935,101.50 in CDBG funds as interim loan financing for a Section 108 Hotel Project loan agreement with HUD at 1011 South Akard Street.
+#DProposed amendment to the City's FY 2025-26 Action Plan to authorize up to $935,101.50 in Community Development Block Grant (CDBG) funds as interim loan financing for a Section 108 Hotel Project loan agreement with HUD, for a hotel located at 1011 South Akard Street.

-#EA quarterly briefing update on economic development incentives that have been awarded through administrative action, presented by the Office of Economic Development.
+#EQuarterly briefing on economic development incentives that have been awarded to businesses or projects through administrative action.

-#GAuthorization to hold a public hearing on amending the Dallas Development Code to reclassify tattoo and body piercing services as permitted (rather than prohibited) personal service uses in form-based zoning districts, pursuant to a Five-Signature Memorandum by Councilmember West.
+#GAuthorization to hold a public hearing to amend the Dallas Development Code (Chapter 51A, Article XIII) to reclassify tattoo and body piercing services as permitted—rather than prohibited—personal service uses in form-based zoning districts, per a Five-Signature Memorandum by Councilmember West.

-#HA briefing on electric vehicle parking space charging requirements and EV-capable space scaling, including a proposed ordinance amending Dallas City Code Chapters 53 and 57 to establish a maximum number of required EV-capable spaces.
+#HBriefing on electric vehicle parking space charging requirements and EV-capable space scaling, including a proposed ordinance amending Dallas City Code Chapters 53 and 57 to establish a maximum number of required EV-capable parking spaces.

 Municue is in beta